opencv/opencv/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.rst

                    *Author:* |Author_MimmoC|

-                   A tutorial on how to interactively use OpenCV with the Clojure REPL.
+                   A tutorial on how to interactively use OpenCV from the Clojure REPL.

   ================ =================================================